15

 Same, Diya.

-Was told a dozen times, but it never sounded like anything real until she was standing beside me.
+Yes, I know her name now, was told a dozen times, but it never sounded like anything real until she was standing beside me.

 Diya.